mileweb/docs-content-cdn/en/docs/edge-logic/supported-directives.md

 **Default:** `proxy_cache_vary off;` <br/>
 **Context:** server, location

-If `proxy_cache_vary` is "on", the CDN360 cache servers honor the `Vary` response header from the origin and cache different variations separately.
+If `proxy_cache_vary` is "on", the CDN Pro cache servers honor the `Vary` response header from the origin and cache different variations separately.
 However, the varied contents must be purged using "directory purge".
 An error will be returned if "file purge" is used for varied contents.

-If `proxy_cache_vary` is "off", the CDN360 cache servers do not cache any response with the `Vary` header.
+If `proxy_cache_vary` is "off", the CDN Pro cache servers do not cache any response with the `Vary` header.

 Related reading: [The support (and non-support) of "Vary"](</docs/edge-logic/faq.md#the-support-and-non-support-of-vary>).